 A website can get traffic from multiple sources:

-– Direct: when a visitor opens a web page by typing in the URL or clicking a saved bookmark.
+When a visitor opens a web page by typing in the URL or clicking a saved bookmark.
 Unlabelled or poorly labeled links in a campaign and bad redirects also count as direct traffic.

-– Referral: means the traffic that came from another site to your website.
+The traffic that came from another site to your website.
 This does not include visits from search engines or links from campaigns that are tracked with specific tags.
 Worth noting that campaigns usually count as referral traffic as they are “referral links” with UTM parameters.

-– Search: means traffic from search engines.
+It is traffic from search engines.
 Google differentiates between organic and paid categories.
 Organic means search traffic that comes from Google – or other search engines -, for example.
 Paid refers to traffic when visitors arrive at the website by clicking on the paid advertisement of the website and appearing on the site as a result of the search terms chosen by the company.

 Qualitative Measurement in Website Analytics